Think about it.

 But I admire those who do.

-Birds use bits of thread to make nests.
+Birds use thread for building nests.

 And we use it to make everything else.